rs-delve/rs-delve.github.io/_reports/2020-07-06-nosocomial-scoping-report.md

 ---
 title: Scoping Report on Hospital and Health Care Acquisition of COVID-19 and its Control
+report_number: 3
 date: 2020-07-06 00:00:00 Z
 layout: report
 abstract: |-